Divyareddy45/Heart-Disease_prediction_project/README.md

-Heart Disease Prediction — Data Analysis and Preliminary Modeling Project Overview
+Heart Disease Prediction — project
+Project Overview

 This project focuses on analyzing cardiovascular disease (CVD) data to uncover key factors influencing heart attack risk, such as age, cholesterol, and blood pressure.